fourjuaneight/landing/src/posts/using-react-hooks-in-gatsby.md

 draft: false
 ---

-Here's an introduction I wrote for Alligator.io on how to use React Hooks with Gastsby.
-It uses a sticky header and dropdown menu as examples with `useSate` and `useEffect`.
+Writing functional components with?
+Here's an introduction to React Hooks with Gatsby.
+It uses a sticky header and dropdown menu as examples with `useState` and `useEffect`.